mworion/MountWizzard4/README.rst

 -   For the core devices there is native ASCOM support (Windows platform only).
-    Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit python environment.
-They could be not be mixed!
-32bit python supports only 32bit drivers and vice versa .
-Normally this should not be an issue...
+    Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 v3.x should **not** be installed in 32bit as it causes in some environments troubles.
+Please stay with a 64 bit python environment.

 -   In addition an internet connection is used for some services which might be very helpful.